+Skills (20%)

+- The student will be expected to improve individual music skills. - □ The student's individual skill development will be evaluated through recorded music tests, individual playing tests, scale tests, and written tests. - □ The student will be evaluated on improvement of ensemble skills during daily rehearsals.

+Fundamentals (20%)

-1 1 and manhan's simulation and a will be me manner of the fellowing. and member's six week grade will be an average of the following: Participation (25%) The student will receive a grade for each before and after school sectional and rehearsal during a grading period.
-I ☐ The student will be on task and focused during all rehearsals. ☐ The student will have instrument, music, pencil, and supplies. ☐ The student will be prepared to play his/her part successfully. ☐ The student will be prepared to play his/her part successfully. ☐ The student will mark music and take notes as needed. , Ine student witt mark music and take notes as needed. b Skills (25%) ☐ The student will be expected to improve individual music skills. , The student's individual skill development will be evaluated through taped music tests, individual playing tests, scale tests, and written tests. l ☐ The student will be evaluated on improvement of ensemble skills during daily rehearsals. - J ( Fundamentals (25%) l The student will be expected to improve performance fundamentals. Į ☐ The student will be evaluated for improvement of music fundamentals through daily observation during each rehearsal and each sectional. Į ☐ The student will be expected to demonstrate correct posture, hand position, embouchure, air production, articulation and attentiveness as monitored during rehearsals. Į $\beth$ The student will be expected to develop a historical knowledge of the literature relative to his/her respective instrument.
-Performance (25%) $\Box$ The student will receive a grade for each performance during a grading · period. ı ☐ Performances will be counted as major exams. ☐ The number of performances will be determined by the performance calendar. , ☐ If no public performance occurs during a grading period, the performance grade will be based upon informal classroom performances determined by the director.
-Additional Criteria Affecting Grades l ☐ Excused Absences In accordance with RISD policy, all excused absences will be honored with no grade penalty.
-These will include: Medical emergency or illness
+- The student will be expected to improve performance fundamentals. - □ The student will be evaluated for improvement of music fundamentals through daily observation during each rehearsal and each sectional. - □ The student will be expected to demonstrate correct posture, hand position, embouchure, air production, articulation and attentiveness as monitored during rehearsals. - □ The student will be expected to develop a historical knowledge of the literature relative to his/her respective instrument.

+Performance (30%)

+- □ The student will receive a grade for each performance during a grading period. - □ Performances will be counted as major exams. - D The number of performances will be determined by the performance calendar. - □ If no public performance occurs during a grading period, the performance grade will be based upon informal classroom performances determined by the director.

+Participation (30%)

+- □ The student will receive a grade for each before and after school sectional and rehearsal during a grading period. - □ The student will be on task and focused during all rehearsals. - D The student will have instrument, music, pencil, and supplies. - □ The student will be prepared to play his/her part successfully. - □ The student will mark music and take notes as needed.

+Additional Criteria Affecting Grades

+Excused Absences

+In accordance with RISD policy, all excused absences will be honored with no grade penalty.
+These will include:
-Death in the family Religious holiday Family emergency

-Medical or dental appointment
+Medical emergency or illness Death in the family Religious holiday Family emergency Medical or dental appointment